On spooky action at a distance and conditional probabilities: The classical case

-The rightmost column and the last rows contain the predictors of the observations of one of the variables.
-The focus should be in the reduction of the sample space.
-If we observe, say, that $\{Y=1\}$ has occurred, then the only events compatible with this observation are $\{(0,1),(1,1)\}.$ This reduction of the sample space is the analogue of applying a projection operator to the initial state of the system, which reduced the state space to a subspace of the original Hilbert space.
-It is not the result of some action at a distance of some agent acting on the system.
-There is no reason to be spoked about that.
+The rightmost column and the last row contain the probabilities of observing the individual values of the variables.
+A glance at the Table \ref{tab} explains the reduction of the sample space after an observation.
+Once we know that $\{Y=1\}$ has occurred, the sample space for the next possible predictions changes, and the probabilities have to be recalculated.

-To continue, once we know that $\{Y=1\}$ has occurred, the sample space for the next possible predictions changes, and the probabilities have to be recalculated.
-In terms of the available microscopic configurations, it goes as follows: Even though the number of microscopic configurations in each cell stays the same, since our sample space is smaller (it consists of the configurations compatible with $\{Y=1\}$), it is the total number of available microscopic configurations that has changed because the sample space consists of the cells in the given column.
-Therefore, the probabilities in the cells have to be readjusted to:
+If we think of the sample space as of the microscopic configurations of the system, we may rephrase the former as saying that, even though the number of microscopic configurations in each cell stays the same, since new sample space is smaller (it consists of the configurations compatible with $\{Y=1\}$), we must recompute the new probability of occupation of the cells.
+The new probabilities are:

-That is, the prediction of the frequency of occurrence of any event related to the observation of $X$ has changed.
+These are the conditional probabilities that must be used to make any further predictions about the system.
 These are the classical analogue of \eqref{condp1}-\eqref{condp2}.